MariaRosenholm/VelloChallenge/README.md

 $ npm run SPA
 ```

+Please note that the data importing will take 30s and after successfully completed text: Data successfully imported!" will appear to the console.

 # Welcome to the Vello coding challenge!
 Your mission is to finish some of the functionality of this application.

 ## We'd like for you to spend around an hour or two on the task.